-In addition to the acquisitions of businesses, we also acquired assets in development in 2015, 2014, and 2013 which are further discussed below in Product and Other Acquisitions and in Note 4.
-Upon acquisition, the acquired IPR&D related to these products was immediately written off as an expense because the products had no alternative future use.
-For the years ended December 31, 2015, 2014, and 2013, we recorded acquired IPR&D charges of \$535.0 million, \$200.2 million, and \$57.1 million, respectively.
-The charges were associated with the transactions discussed below in Product and Other Acquisitions, the 2015 upfront fee of \$200.0 million related to tanezumab, and the 2014 charge of \$55.2 million related to the transfer to us of Boehringer Ingelheim's rights to co-promote our new insulin glargine product in countries where it was not yet approved.
+In addition to the acquisitions of businesses, we also acquired assets in development in 2016, 2015, and 2014 which are further discussed in this note below in Asset Acquisitions.
+Upon acquisition, the acquired

+IPR&D related to these products was immediately written off as an expense because the products had no alternative future use.
+For the years ended December 31, 2016, 2015, and 2014, we recorded acquired IPR&D charges of \$30.0 million, \$535.0 million, and \$200.2 million, respectively.
+The 2016 charge was associated with the transaction discussed in this note below in Asset Acquisitions.
+The 2015 charges were associated with the transactions discussed in this note below in Asset Acquisitions and the upfront fee of \$200.0 million related to tanezumab.
+The 2014 charges were associated with the transactions discussed below in Asset Acquisitions and a \$55.2 million charge related to the transfer to us of Boehringer Ingelheim's rights to co-promote our new insulin glargine product in countries where it was not yet approved.
 See Note 4 for additional information related to the tanezumab and Boehringer Ingelheim arrangements.